 T.J., a teenager currently living and attending school in Ferguson, feels that the events in her community have fundamentally changed her life.
 “I could be Mike Brown.
 Any one of us could be,” she says.
 “And that he didn’t just die in vain, that people all over the world are speaking out against the way we get treated, shows me that people care.”

 Several parallels can be drawn between the recent protests and moments in the U.S. civil rights movement, a fact that can help educators address this difficult material in the classroom.

 Consider how these approaches to thinking about contemporary civil unrest are relevant in the context of civil rights history.
 How did segregation and violence affect schools and students in the 1950s and ‘60s?
 How did civil rights leaders use the Constitution to further their legal battles?
 How did protesters communicate?
 What role did state-enacted violence play in the events?
 What role did the media play?
 Educators can use questions like these to connect the past to the present and show students that social movements are possible in today’s world.

-To learn more about teaching the civil rights movement—past and present—see our publication The March Continues: Five Essential Practices for Teaching the Movement, and our professional development resource Civil Rights Done Right: A Tool for Teaching the Movement.
+To learn more about teaching the civil rights movement—past and present—see our publication The March Continues: Five Essential Practices for Teaching the Movement, as well as our professional development resource Civil Rights Done Right: A Tool for Teaching the Movement.